ahmadmuazam0/Oil_Level_Indicator/README.md

 - 👋 Hi, I’m @ahmadmuazam0
 Introduction:
   This programe is for Oil Level sensor used in Injection molding machines to determine the fluid level inside the tank.
 It shows the th eOUTPUT in form of % on the 16x2 LCD.
 You can change it to whatever display you want.

+Install the "LiquidCrystal_I2C" library from library manager

 Pin Configuration:
  1- Make sure that LCD has I2C module connected
     1- SCL --> A5